Gambit (Marvel Comics): "Divided We Stand"

 He begins searching Australia for Rogue and is again in the company of Professor Xavier.
 Gambit, however, is unsure of this venture, mainly because of Rogue's request that she be left alone.
 He and Xavier both agreed that if Rogue did not wish for their help or presence, they would do as she wished and leave her be.

 When Gambit and Xavier make it over the plains, they find a completely mismatched landscape.
 Fearing it is Rogue's doing, they go in and find various parts of Rogue's past being projected around them, including her fight against Nimrod and being captured and beaten at Genosha.
 Gambit finds it hard to control his emotions seeing Rogue in so much pain, but Xavier reminds him that none of it is real.
 While in the Genosha prison cells, Gambit and Xavier find the Shi'ar parts hunters and they are told what is happening.
 They discover that Danger is the one causing the projections and is using Rogue's input from Danger Room sessions.
-Xavier decides it is better to find Danger first, coming to the conclusion that Danger is trying to push Rogue to some sort of realization.
+Xavier decides it is better to find Danger first, concluding that Danger is trying to push Rogue to some sort of realization.

-Eventually, Xavier, Gambit and a group of Shi'ar pirates managed to shut down Danger.
+Eventually, Xavier, Gambit, and a group of Shi'ar pirates managed to shut down Danger.
 However, the Professor reactivates her and she defeats the pirates in turn when they attack Gambit and Xavier.
 After this, it is revealed that Rogue's powers never truly developed past their initial "nascent" stage, which was the reason why her powers never functioned properly.
 The Professor, now aware of this fact, uses his telepathy to tear down the mental walls that kept Rogue's powers from developing as well as removing the mental echo of Mystique.
 Finally Rogue kisses Gambit, with no ill side effects, revealing that she is in control of her absorption power.